Riyatomar14/Data_Privacy/README.md

 * random.sample(population, k) selects k unique elements from the population without replacement, meaning once an element is picked, it cannot be picked again.
 It will produce a list of distinct items, and therefore, k cannot be greater than the size of the population, or it raises an error.

 * random.choices(population, k) selects k elements with replacement, meaning the same element can be picked multiple times.
 This allows duplicates in the output and k can be greater than the population size.

+* We’re using itertools.product() to generate all possible combinations of digits for a given length.